 - Put cornbread stuffing (covered in foil) in oven at 375 degrees F for 20 minutes.
 Then uncover and bake additional 20 minutes.

-- Chop and bring potatoes to a boil.
+- Bring potatoes in salted water to a boil.

 - While potatoes simmer for about 20 minutes, prep gravy base with turkey drippings.